JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/modular_plugins.md

 <link-summary>Splitting plugin by modules to support remote development and other cases</link-summary>

-A regular plugin has a single [classloader](plugin_class_loaders.md) which is used to load all classes of the plugin.
+A regular plugin has a single [class loader](plugin_class_loaders.md) which is used to load all classes of the plugin.
 This approach works well for many plugins, but there are cases when more granularity is needed:
 * To properly work in remote development mode, different parts of the plugin should be loaded in the backend and the frontend processes; these parts have different dependencies.
-* If some classes of a plugin `A` depend on classes from a plugin `B`, they should be loaded by a separate classloader to allow unloading the plugin `B` without restarting the IDE.
+* If some classes of a plugin `A` depend on classes from a plugin `B`, they should be loaded by a separate class loader to allow unloading the plugin `B` without restarting the IDE.

-In such cases, it's possible to use the new modular plugin format: plugin model version 2.
+In such cases, it's possible to use the new modular plugin format: Plugin Model Version 2.

 > The new format is still experimental and may change in the future.
 > It's not recommended to use it for cases other than writing plugins for remote development where the new format is required.